PKM74/Micron-Text-Editor/README.md

 # Text-Console
-An example of a none gui based text editor currently in the works
+An example of a non gui based text editor currently in the works

+Made By PKM74